-Big data is a hot topic for IT decision-makers.
-They see the potential of big data to improve business decisions and improve processes.
+Big data is a hot topic for IT Decision Makers.
+They see the potential of big data to improve business decisions and processes.
 However, they also recognize the challenges of managing and analyzing large amounts of data.

 As expected, hybrid work topics have been top of mind for the ITDM audience over the last two years.
 With more businesses allowing employees to work remotely, there is a need to manage both on-site and remote workers.
 As a result, hybrid work can help enterprises improve productivity and reduce costs.
 Some of the questions that ITDMs are asking about hybrid work include: